jbayer/scm-buildpack/README.md

 # SCM Buildpack

+a simple buildpack that pulls application code in from a remote location. currently supports:

+* remote git urls
+* remote http resources ending in `.zip`, `.tgz`, `.tar.gz`, and `.war`

-a simple buildpack that pulls application code in from a remote git server or remote archives with a .zip or .tgz and extracts the files. it is intended to be used in conjunction with [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi#heroku-buildpack-multi) and other user-specified buildpacks.
+it is intended to be used in conjunction with [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi#heroku-buildpack-multi) and other user-specified buildpacks in a `.buildpacks` file.

 ## Motivation

-You may want your application source code pulled in to your buildpack compatible PaaS from your git server of choice (such as Github) or a remote archive rather than be required to push your application code in or use a git location that is assigned to you (such as with Heroku) or have to push your application source code into the PaaS (Cloud Foundry).
+You may want your appl source code pulled in to your buildpack compatible PaaS from your git server of choice (such as Github) or a remote archive.
+Contrast this experience with being required use a git server that is assigned to you (such as with Heroku) or have to push your application source code into the PaaS (Cloud Foundry) over a potentially slow upload link.

 ## Usage

-* use an app with a .buildpacks file in the root that has 1 line for each buildpack. the 1st line is likely the scm-buildpack and subsequent lines should be other buildpacks that ready your app code to run
+* create an app directory with a `.buildpacks` file in the root path that has 1 buildpack url per line. the 1st line is likely the scm-buildpack and subsequent lines should be other buildpacks that ready your app code to run
-* have a .scmbuildpack file in the root of the app so the scm-buildpack bin/detect script returns 0
+* have a `.scmbuildpack` file in the root of the app so the scm-buildpack `bin/detect` script returns a 0 exit code
-* set an SCM_URL environment variable with the URL to your git repository or your http URL that ends in .tgz or .zip
+* set an `SCM_URL` environment variable with the URL to your git repository or your http URL that ends in `.tgz` or `.zip`
-* optionally set an SCM_BRANCH environment variable with the branch name you want to use
+* optionally set an `SCM_BRANCH` environment variable with the branch name you want to use

+The `SCM_URL` supports optional authentication when using `username:password@` format such as `https://username:password@blob.example.com/some-file.zip` or `https://username:somepassword@github.com/username/some-repo.git`

 ## Example